iniciativaproxima/iniciativaproxima.github.io/about.md

 	<p>As it happened in the 2019 SBS edition, we hope that the 2023 Proxima Symposium may help those interested in jumpstarting a career in international research by promoting interactions between speakers and participants throughout the days of the event.</p>

 	<blockquote>We are commited to creating opportunities for young talents.
-See our impact and previous editions of the symposium.</blockquote>
+Read about our impact and previous editions of the symposium.</blockquote>

 	<a href="/impact.html" class="button next">Impact & Previous Editions</a>